Insights

 Selecting an Insight in the Matrix or Map sections opens a 2D grid layout that is often used for reports, diagrams, or overviews in the Enterprise Architecture Management (EAM).
 Data from all diagrams in the selected repository and stage are extracted and related to the current day.
 If an access restriction for diagrams has been defined for you, these are excluded.
 This view helps to answer specific questions and gain insights.

 In this 2D grid layout, so-called target objects are displayed that are linked to one or two other source objects.
-The main objects and axis objects can be filtered in the Settings tab in the right sidebar.
+The main objects and axis objects can be filtered in the Options tab in the right sidebar.
 Additionally, you can color the main objects according to a specific attribute.

 If you move the mouse over a target object, an extended tooltip is displayed.
 In addition to the usual information, this also contains the names of the associated objects, for example the row and column headings such as “Business Capability: Infrastructure Management”.
 If a tooltip already exists, this information appears below the existing information.